skip to main |

 - First Beatles album to be recorded in one big ol' block, as opposed to dates here and there between shows and commitments.
 I think this shows, and for a lot of people Rubber Soul is the first true 'album' the Beatles released.

-This is the point when the band really starts to open out and the beginning point for what some would call their 'psychedelic' period.
+- This is the point when the band really starts to open out and the beginning point for what some would call their 'psychedelic' period.
 The band was moving away from their r+b, rock roots and more becoming more and more influenced by contemporary artists such as The Byrds, the Yardbirds, Bob Dylan and The Beach Boys.

 - Eleven of the fourteen songs were Lennon/McCartney compositions.
 Two were written by Harrison (he would now usually get two song slots each album) and one was 'written' by Ringo (he shared writing credit with Lennon and McCartney).

+- The cover was the first Beatles album cover not to feature their name.
 The image came about after the Beatles watched some slides of photos by photographer Bob Freeman.
 One such slide fell askew, giving the photo an elongated effect, and the band asked for a photo to be stretched purposely to match said accident.

 - The American release of the album had it's tracks re-arranged and some replaced with older tracks to give the album a more overall 'folk' style, to match the current popularity of that genre in America at the time.